 Plantronics Bluetooth microphone, I don’t know exactly which model (an expensive one).

 The trouble: This device has a dedicated Bluetooth dongle, and pairing is still a pain in the ass.
-Once it’s paired, it‘s reliable, like the Jambox.
+Once it’s paired, it’s reliable, like the Jambox.
 But getting it paired Invariably requires 3-7 minutes of button mashing, plugging and unplugging the dongle, and harsh language.
-If I start say “fuck” enough, it will pair.
+If I start saying “fuck” enough, it will pair.
+Certainly I’ve never gotten it to pair without cursing.

 Apple Magic Mouse: a very nice mouse with features I value highly.
 Scrolling with this mouse is by far the best scrolling experience I’ve ever had.
 Shame about the Bluetooth.

 The trouble: Randomly disconnects 1-10 times per week.
 It will automatically reconnect 25% of the time within 10 seconds.
 The rest of the time, I have to use another mouse to click “connect” in the Bluetooth menu bar item.
-When I change the batteries, it never reconnects automatically, not ever, not once.
-(Meanwhile, the Apple Wireless Keyboard never loses it’s pairing, and reconnects automatically every time I change the batteries.
-But it has other problems…)
+When I change the batteries, it never reconnects automatically, not ever, not once, not a single time I’ve ever tried it.

 The trouble: possibly the most persnickety initial Bluetooth pairing I’ve ever seen.
 I’ve owned about three of these keyboards over five years, and it’s the same damn thing every time.
 The power button and status light are quite ambiguous, which is hopelessly confusing when pairing isn’t fast and reliable.
 And yet the same keyboards pair just fine with an Apple TV!
 More on these damned things.